 On a cold day, they definitely kept my hands warm and cosy, but they have some breathability due to the fleece lining so my hands didn’t get sweaty.
 They’re also not so bulky that you wouldn’t just wear them out around town or to walk the dog on a cold day.

-They’re not completely waterproof so if you’re heading out in very wet conditions you might pick a different pair, and the shell lining isn’t meant for abrasive rock surfaces so don’t take them climbing or scrambling.
+They’re not completely waterproof so if you’re heading out in very wet conditions you might pick a different pair, and once your hands get wet, they're a little difficult to pull on.
+If it's not obvious, the shell outer isn’t meant for abrasive rock surfaces so don’t take them climbing or scrambling.

 For a comfortable and non bulky alternative to standard ski gloves that work for cold weather hiking and camping, these are my new go to and the price is another plus.